summer-cook/internship/README.md

  $ ssh-keygen -t ed25519 -C "your_email@example.com"
 ```

   - Remember to change the e-mail to your GitHub associated e-mail address

-- When this shows up press enter
+- When this shows up you can accept the default location for the key by pressing enter.

 ``` console
  $ > Enter a file in which to save the key (/Users/YOU/.ssh/id_ALGORITHM: [Press enter]